-Spinach is a healthy super-food that originated from Persia.
-Spinach is a versatile leafy green vegetable that can be used as salad, green smoothie, or vegetable juice. spinach can available as canned or fresh and cooked lightly.
+Spinach is a healthy super-food that originated in Persia.
+Spinach is a versatile leafy green vegetable that can be used as a salad, green smoothie, or vegetable juice. spinach can be available as canned or fresh and cooked lightly.

-It has multiple health benefits of spinach such as eye health, help prevent cancer, reduce blood pressure, and oxidative stress.
+Has multiple health benefits of spinach such as eye health, helping prevent cancer, reducing blood pressure, and oxidative stress.

 Spinach is loaded with a variety of nutrients and antioxidants.

 This article covers the nutritional facts and health benefits of spinach.
 H4FOODIES

 Nutritional Facts of Spinach

 100 grams of spinach give you 23 calories.
 The amount of nutrients present in 100 grams of spinach are: